 All traders should have cash reserves.
-And by “cash reserves”, I’m not referring to spare cash that you’re looking to invest into the market today.
+And when I say “cash reserves”, I’m not referring to spare cash that you’re looking to invest into the market today.
 I’m referring to cash that you should not touch unless the worst case scenario happens.
 This cash is your lifeline.
-It is supposed to…

-- Save your portfolio in the worst case scenario (e.g. you completely fail to predict a bear market and your portfolio falls off a cliff).
+- It is also supposed to save your portfolio in the worst case scenario.
+For example, this is useful if you completely fail to predict a bear market and your portfolio falls off a cliff.

 In other words, you need cash reserves to help you get back on your feet after the worst case scenario happens.
 Do not plow all your life savings into the markets.
 Only trade with what you can afford to lose.
 If you lose your job, have no income, and the market tanks, you will be forced to sell your holdings at what could possible be the bottom of the market!

 Here are a few factors that will determine how much of your portfolio should be in cash reserves.

 You must consider your trading strategy and its volatility when deciding how much cash you should hold.

 Every trading strategy has different volatility characteristics.
 Likewise, every market has different volatility characteristics.